 Conclusion

-Enjoy halibut, pollock, salmon, and other types of fish, whether in the form of fresh fish or from the grocery store, as a healthy and delicious part of a balanced diet.
-To get all your essential vitamins and minerals, consume various fish types, including halibut.
+Halibut, pollock, salmon, and other types of fish, whether in the form of fresh fish or from the grocery store, can be a healthy and delicious part of a balanced diet.